-- C. Methods for contacting Medical Command: There are three (3) general methods for contacting Medical Command: - Telephone (landline): Should be used whenever the patient's location and condition permit.
-It offers the best quality communication available and keeps radio frequencies less congested.
-It also provides a greater amount of security for discussion of sensitive patient information.
-Providers may use the local phone number of the Medical Command Center or the toll free 800 number of the specific center. - 2.
-Cellular Phone: Cell phone is an acceptable method of contact if landline is not available and sensitive information needs to be given, however, when in a mobile unit, it is not a substitute for radio contact if the coverage is available. - UHF or VHF Radio: Direct radio contact with Medical Command is the preferred method of contact while responding to a call, transporting a patient, or on the scene of an MVC or other non-residential incident.
-Depending on the area of the state, this may best be accomplished by either UHF or VHF frequencies. - D. Inability to contact Medical Command: If the provider is unable to make contact with Medical Command by any of the above means, properly authorized EMS personnel may continue to follow the appropriate protocol(s) in the best interest of the patient.
+- Treatment administered - m.
+Orders requested (if applicable) - n.
+Updated ETA and destination (if it has changed since initial call) - 2.
+If the patient's condition changes or new complaints develop, Medical Command shall be contacted with updated findings and treatment. - 3.
+It is understood that not all information listed in D-1 is required for every patient.
+Providers shall make every effort to provide a complete and thorough report reflective of patient presentation. - E. Performance Improvement: EMS field providers and Medical Command operators shall have the ability to identify performance improvement opportunities.
+These may manifest in recognition of a job well done or as an opportunity to improve. - 1.
+EMS providers may, at any time, request a call to be flagged for review.
+The MedCom operator will do so and follow up will be provided to the EMS provider and administrator. - 2.
+Anytime a requested order is denied, the call will be automatically flagged for review and follow up will be provided to the EMS provider and administrator. - 3.
+The MedCom operator may, at any time, flag a call for review.
+Follow up will be provided to the EMS provider and administrator. - F. Inability to contact Medical Command: If the provider is unable to contact Medical Command by any of the above means, properly authorized EMS personnel may continue to follow the appropriate protocol(s) in the best interest of the patient.
 However, the provider must then: - Immediately upon arrival at the receiving facility, contact Medical Command by phone and provide a full patient report and the method, time, and location of the unsuccessful efforts to reach Medical Command. - 2.
 If this report is made prior to leaving the receiving facility, no further reporting is required by the provider. - 3.
-If Medical Command is not contacted prior to leaving the receiving facility, by law, the provider must submit a report (Appendix H) to the State Office of Emergency Medical Services on the appropriate form within 48 hours.
-Failure to do so may be grounds for suspension or even legal action. - E. Details of Call-in: When contacting Medical Command the following specific procedures should be followed:
+If Medical Command is not contacted within 6 hours of leaving the receiving facility, by law, the provider must submit a report (Appendix H) to the State Office of Emergency Medical Services on the appropriate form within 48 hours.
+Failure to do so may be grounds for suspension or even legal action.